European Pillar of Social Rights: Criticism

 Whether and in what form the EPSR will actually be implemented remains to be seen.
 While the initiative was generally welcomed, there was also considerable criticism.
 The Member States fear a shift in competences to the benefit of the EU and/or European Commission and therefore insist on compliance with the principle of subsidiarity.

-Moreover, some Member States have been reluctant to the idea of intrusion from the EU into their national welfare systems.
-The EPSR represents another attempt from the EU to invest in the social dimension but, as history has shown, Member States have kept their distance from that idea.
-One of the main arguments of the Member States willing to retain full sovereignty over their social competencies has been the need to preserve their national labour laws and their social models.
+Moreover, some Member States have shown reluctance due to perceived intrusion from the EU into their national welfare systems.
+The EPSR represents another attempt by the EU to invest in the social dimension but, as history has shown, Member States have kept their distance from that idea.
+One of the main arguments of the Member States seeking to retain full sovereignty over their social competencies has been the need to preserve their national labour laws and their social models.
 Member States might fear the possible damage that the EU internal market could cause to their social systems.
 The combination of the direct effect and the supremacy of the EU law over national laws with the constitutionalisation of economic freedoms has been seen as a possible threat by some Member States, as seen in the Viking and Laval case where the Court of Justice of the European Union ruled in favour of economic freedoms over the right to collective action.

 The Member States are not under any obligation to implement the EPSR.

 Several governments are concerned that it will put an additional burden on national state budgets (e.g. through higher social benefits).
 Trade unions maintain that the initiative does not go far enough, while employer associations criticise that the EPSR would make the EU less competitive.